Kyoto Imperial Palace: Layout

 Aerial view of the Kyōto royal park in 2020 with the Imperial Palace in the northern part.

 Scale model of Kyoto imperial palace.

 The Palace is situated in the Kyōto-gyoen (京都御苑), a large rectangular enclosure 1300 m north to south and 700 m east to west.
 It also contains the Sentō Imperial Palace gardens and the Kyoto State Guest House.
 The estate dates from the early Edo period when the residence of high court nobles were grouped close together with the palace and the area walled.
 When the capital was moved to Tokyo, the residences of the court nobles were demolished and most of Kyōto Gyoen is now a park open to the public.

 History

 At the time of the Heian-kyo (13th year of the Enryaku era, 794), the Imperial Palace was located 1.7 kilometers west of the current Kyoto Imperial Palace along Senbon-dori Street.
 The current Kyoto Imperial Palace is located on the site of Tsuchimikado Higashinotoin Palace, one of the original temporary Imperial Palaces (temporary Imperial Palaces established in the event of fire).
-It served as the location of the Northern Court Imperial Palace from the mid-14th century, and continued to exist until Emperor Meiji's visit to Tokyo in 1869.[6][7]
+It served as the location of the Northern Court Imperial Palace from the mid-14th century, and continued to exist until Emperor Meiji's visit to Tokyo in 1869.
 Since the Meiji era, it has also been called the Kyoto Imperial Palace.

+Painting of Empress Meishō's Enthronement ceremony Kyoto Imperial Palace.